Franz Brentano (1838-1917)

 What this suggests is that individual souls of all kinds are created in such a way that God’s contribution to the process is recognisable.
 This is remarkable, because it means that the human soul owes its existence to a process of creation that is in many ways analogous to processes that enable the existence of plants and animals.

 Such considerations fit nicely into the Aristotelian framework of the mind-body problem.
 Some scholars have therefore questioned whether Brentano could also advocate a Cartesian substance dualism.
-Dieter Münch for instance suggests that there are clear traces of a “monistic tendency” in Brentano, even if these tendencies do not make him an Aristotelian semi-materialist (D. Münch, 1995/96, p.
+Dieter Münch for instance suggests that there are clear traces of a “monistic tendency” in Brentano (D. Münch, 1995/96, p.
 137).

 On the other hand, we also find in Brentano considerations that favor the Cartesian framework.
 For example, when Brentano offers a psychological proof of the existence of God, he follows closely in the footsteps of Descartes (On the Existence of God, sections 435-464).
 In this proof, Brentano criticizes what he calls an “Aristotelian semi-materialism,” and argues that the unity of consciousness is incompatible with any form of materialism.
 The tension between these arguments (which may have been modified somewhat by Brentano’s disciples) and the passages quoted above seems difficult to resolve.
-We may take this as a sign that the gap between the Aristotelian and Cartesian frameworks is too wide to be bridged (For another attempt to resolve inconsistencies in Brentano’s writings on the soul, see Textor 2017).
+We may take this as a sign that the gap between the Aristotelian and Cartesian frameworks is too wide to be bridged (see Textor 2017).

 5. History of Philosophy and Metaphilosophy

-Brentano’s phase model is undoubtedly speculative, but it also has a methodological function.
-It is the result of Brentano’s reflections on how to approach the history of philosophy.
+Brentano’s phase model is undoubtedly speculative.
+It is the result of his reflections on how to approach the history of philosophy.
 In his view, it makes a big difference whether one studies the history of philosophy as an historian or as a philosopher.
 Brentano tried to convey to his students the relevance of this distinction, and it is for this purpose that he most often invoked his phase model.

 a.
 How to do History of Philosophy